liammagee/dissertation-lifecycle/README.md

   - You can also run it manually via the “Run workflow” UI with overrides.
 - Or any external scheduler that runs: `fly ssh console -C "python manage.py notify ..."`

+#### Optional Webhooks (Slack/Teams)

+- Set `SLACK_WEBHOOK_URL` and/or `TEAMS_WEBHOOK_URL` to post the advisor weekly digest to Slack/Teams in addition to email.
+- Messages are formatted nicely:
+  - Slack uses Blocks (header + sections with bullets).
+  - Teams uses an Office365 Connector card with a title and bullet list.
+- Posts are best‑effort; failures are ignored so email remains the source of truth.
+- Advisor weekly digest: grouped per project with key stats and upcoming due items.
+- Per‑event posts:
+  - Due‑soon summary (students with tasks due in the configured window)
+  - Inactivity summary (students without logs past the threshold)
+- Limit posted items with `WEBHOOK_MAX_LINES` (default 80).

 ### Backups

 - Students can download a ZIP of their data and attachments at `/export.zip` (after login).